 Traditional algorithms depended on who determined how the different variables interact and, therefore, make decisions about the variables that return a result based on the programming that a person has done.
 When an algorithm is designed in this way, it is possible that the algorithm is biased, simply by human error.

 To solve this problem, machine learning models come into play.
 In these models, predictions and decisions are obtained from learning processes that require little human intervention, drastically reducing the probability of a bias coming from a programmer.
 This is not without its problems either, as the algorithm can be trained with a data set that does not reliably represent the population for which it was designed.

-In the previous example, in the process of granting a loan, when an algorithm analyzes the repayment capacity of the applicant, we must guarantee its impartiality and transparency.
-If we do not manage these biases correctly, we could obtain an algorithm that discriminates in an unethical way, such as by gender, race, age or place of residence.
+In the previous example we looked at the process of granting a loan.
+When an algorithm analyzes the repayment capacity of the applicant, we must guarantee its impartiality and transparency.
+If we do not manage these biases correctly, we could obtain an algorithm that discriminates in an unethical way.
+This can result in undesirable biases such as gender, race, age or place of residence.

 How can we solve these problems?
 One of the possible solutions is to use the so-called Explainable AI or XAI, which stands for Explainable Artificial Intelligence.